RafaelMacielDev/library_reactjs-basic-configuration/README.md

 </h1>

 <h3 align="justify">
 Didactic demonstration of launching and configuring an app with the ReactJS library.
-Credits for the Digital Innovation One JavaScript ES6 Advanced module.
+Credits for the Digital Innovation One ReactJS Introduction module.
 </h3>

 <br>